Tell me about the course....

 How long is the course?

-One year.
-Our induction training will run on the Tuesday 17th, Wednesday 18th and Thursday 19th July 2018.
-You will then start in your placement school at the beginning of September 2018.
+Every year, our induction training runs over three days in July.
+You will then start in your placement school at the beginning of September.

 What ages will I teach?

 Mid Essex ITT offers courses in secondary teacher training only.
-We will prepare you to teach across the 11-16 age range, with post-16 enhancement.
-Depending on which subject you train to teach, you may have a greater proportion of post-16 teaching.
+Depending on which subject you train in, we will prepare you to teach across the 11-16 age range, with a post-16 enhancement or the 14 -19 age range if you are training in Business Studies, Psychology or Media Studies.
 Across your two school placements, all trainees will gain experience and an understanding of at least four school years.

 What qualification will I get at the end?